Skip to main content

 • I write technical articles and post them, so that is also a great opportunity for getting feedback.

 • I contribute to the open-source community with multiple test related projects.
 It can be also a good way for getting feedback, but up till now, I have not received much.
-You can check my projects at: github.com/mszeles
+You can check my projects at: https://github.com/mszeles

 • Diego Ballesteros participated in 20 developer coffee chats in a single weekend.
 I cannot wait to read his upcoming articles in which he will share the most important highlights of these coffee chats.
 Follow him in case you do not want to miss this valuable series.
 You can read his article here: My experience after doing 20 Coffee Chats in one weekend